 Radios and Watches: You may not own or possess more than one (1) approved radio and/or watch at anytime.
 Proof of ownership through appropriate property receipts will be required.
 You may not have in your possession radios and watches which are worth more than \$100.
 Radios with a tape recorder and/or tape player are not authorized.
-Radios and watches will be inscribed with your register number.
 Only walkman-type radios are permitted.
 Watches must be electronically unsophisticated, i.e., unable to send signals or record information.
 Inmates may not give any items of value to another inmate (e.g., radios, watches, and/or commissary items).
 No battery packs will be authorized.